JuliaLinearAlgebra/MatrixDepot.jl/README.md

 matrix collections.
 Before they are presented to the user, they are downloaded to local disk storage, which serves as a permanent cache.

-By default, the data directory is a scratchspace managed by [`Scratch.jl`](https://github.com/JuliaPackaging/Scratch.jl), but can be changed by setting the `MATRIXDEPOT_DATA` environment variable.

-The data directory can be queried by

-    julia> MatrixDepot.data_dir()
-    "/home/.../.julia/scratchspaces/b51810bb-c9f3-55da-ae3c-350fc1fbce05/data

 The occasional user needs not bother about downloads, because that is done in the background if matrix files are missing on the local disk.